goadesign/goa/docs/Streaming.md

 and a websocket connection configurer function type which can be used to customize a websocket connection obtained through the Upgrader and Dialer.

-Here is an example to provide a custom websocket connection configuration to the server and client streams.
+Here is an example that provides a custom websocket connection configuration to the server and client streams.

 ```go